SamArgt/Mnist-flask-Tensorflow/README.md

 # Mnist, flask and Tensorflow

-A flask to play with the Mnist dataset.
+A flask app for playing with the Mnist dataset.

 ## Run the flask App